How to Repair a Leaking Shower Without Removing Tiles

 1. Put the safety gloves on.

 2. Dip the paintbrush into the clear waterproofing sealant.
-Apply the sealant to the walls and floor of the shower as you would apply paint to walls.
+Apply the sealant to the walls and floor of the shower as you would apply paint to the walls.

 3. Wait for the layer to dry.